April 2027 WCAG 2.1 Deadline: Is Your University Ready? (Extended via the April 2026 IFR)

 - Estimated manual work: 6 months full-time

-After Aelira:
+After Aelira.

 - Bulk processed all documents in 3 days (automated scanning + AI remediation)